rishikeshwar/rishikeshwar.github.io/_posts/2020-04-22-Go_Basic_WebService.md

 It works based on exposing the port number that is defind in _main.go_ to allow and serve HTTP Requests.

-The Motive is to create a simple locally stored database of users with basic information such as ID, FirstName and LastName
+The motive is to create a simple locally stored database of users with basic information such as ID, FirstName and LastName

 The Application serves the get, post, put and delete requests that are defnined in the controller section.
 We do not have a View in this project as the intention is not to create an UI.

-**main.go**
+**/main.go:** Calling the controlers to register it and exposing the port number 3000 to Listen and Serve
 {% highlight go linenos %}
 package main